Kaycodes11/quick_tsjs/src/qa/theories.md

 Memory/variable | code/thread of execution
 title: "Fifa"
 square: (){} already stored in memory
-square2: undefined | as function invoked; it makes its own new function execution context & since it's an execution context it'll have those two components to allocate memory with a special default value if used var delcaration i.e. `undefined` and then when running code line by line as it gets the actual value then simply update that to its memory location.
+square2: undefined | as function invoked; it makes its own new function execution context & since it's an execution context it'll have those two components to allocate memory with a special default value if used var declaration i.e. `undefined` and then when running code line by line as it gets the actual value then simply update that to its memory location.
 square4: undefined

 after the function's execution done and value saved to required place its own function execution context gets automatically deleted

-1. When JavaScript code is executed, Execution Context is created, and it is called Global Execution Context.
+1. When JavaScript code is executed, An Execution Context is created, and it is called Global Execution Context.

 2. JavaScript program is executed in TWO PHASES inside Execution Context
    a.
-MEMORY ALLOCATION PHASE - JavaScript program goes throughout the program and allocate memory of Variables and Functions declared in program.
+MEMORY ALLOCATION PHASE - JavaScript program goes throughout the program and allocate memory to Variables and Functions declared in program.
    b.
 CODE EXECUTION PHASE - JavaScript program now goes throughout the code line by line and execute the code.

 3. A Function is invoked when it is called, and it acts as another MINI PROGRAM and creates its own Execution Context.

-4. Returns keyword return the Control back to the PREVIOUS Execution-Context where the Function is called and Execution Context of the Function is DELETED.
+4. Returns keyword return the Control back to where the Function is invoked

 5. CALL STACK maintains the ORDER of execution Contexts.
 It CREATES Execution Context whenever a Program starts or a Function is invoked and it pops out the Execution Context when a Function or Program ENDS.